k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 - Mostly sold campaign in the last month
 - etc.

-It is strongly recommended to use Business Entity on PostgreSQL capability, that stores all the Logical Unit data in PostgreSQL while indexing the data by the entity ID.
+It is strongly recommended to use Business Entity on PostgreSQL capability, which stores all the Logical Unit data in PostgreSQL while indexing the data by the entity ID.

 [Click for more information about Business Entity on PostgreSQL.](/articles/32_LU_storage/04_business_entity_on_pg.md).